The Ultimate Guide on How to Open a Gym or Studio

 We recommend choosing an architect who has experience designing and building fitness facilities.

-Architects with health clubs in their portfolio are going to better understand details specific to gyms like best surface and flooring options, space allocations, number of lockers needed, HVAC particulars, and more.
+Architects with gyms and studios in their portfolio are going to better understand details specific to fitness facilities like best surface and flooring options, space allocations, number of lockers needed, HVAC particulars, and more.

 Start-Up Task #15: Develop Architectural Plans